kuzzleio/kuzzle-plugin-cloudinary/doc/essentials/installation/index.md

 ln -sr ./ ../../plugins/enabled/cloudinary
 ```

-You can now restart Kuzzle and check [http://localhost:7512](http://localhost:7512), you should see the plugin name under the key `serverInfo.kuzzle.plugins.s3`.
+You can now restart Kuzzle and check [http://localhost:7512](http://localhost:7512), you should see the plugin name under the key `serverInfo.kuzzle.plugins.cloudinary`.

 # Configuration